Axial parallelism

-Axial parallelism (also called gyroscopic stiffness, inertia or rigidity, or "rigidity in space") is the characteristic of a rotating body in which the direction of the axis of rotation remains fixed as the object moves through space.
+Axial parallelism (also called gyroscopic stiffness, gyroscopic inertia, gyroscopic rigidity, or "rigidity in space") is the characteristic of a rotating body in which the direction of the axis of rotation remains fixed as the object moves through space.
 In astronomy, this characteristic is found in astronomical bodies in orbit.
 It is the same effect that causes a gyroscope's axis of rotation to remain constant as Earth rotates, allowing the devices to measure Earth's rotation.